indigo-dc/CloudProviderRanker/chapter7.md

 "OCCI_InspectVM_Result":"1"
 }
 ```
-Also in this case not all parameters need to be specified.
+Also in this case not all parameters must to be specified.